ziyefang/lime_1/README.md

 # lime
 This project is about explaining what machine learning classifiers (or models) are doing.
-At the moment, we support explaining individual predictions for text classifiers, with a packages caled lime (short for local interpretable model-agnostic explanations).
+At the moment, we support explaining individual predictions for text classifiers, with a package caled lime (short for local interpretable model-agnostic explanations).
 Lime is based on the work presented in [this paper](http://arxiv.org/abs/1602.04938).
 Our plan is to add more packages that help users understand and interact meaningfully with machine learning.

 Lime is able to explain any black box text classifier, with two or more classes.
 All we require is that the classifier implements a function that takes in raw text and outputs a probability for each class.
 Support for scikit-learn classifiers is built-in.